GENOCIDIST/GENOCIDIST/README.md

 ***About me!:***

 I'm Chris!
 I go by Christopher, Kris, Acid or Waters!!
 I do have a real name that's used by closest friends & my partner.
 Please respect that and never use it to address me!
+I'm currently 16, will turn 17 soon in 3 months! ^^

  ***Some interests I have/like!:***
  - Homestuck